chuongmep/bim42.github.io/_posts/2014-11-15-getting-started-programming-revit.md

 Every action done within Revit are made within a document, generally a .rvt or .rfa file.
 We have to explain this in our macro by retrieving the current document

-Let&#8217;s write this:
+Let's write this:

 <pre class="brush: csharp; title: ; notranslate" title="">Document myDocument;</pre>

 With this line, I explain to Revit that something, a variable, called &#8220;myDocument&#8221; is a Revit Document.

-Don&#8217;t forget the trailing &#8220;;&#8221;, it means the end of the line and has to be placed after every instruction line in a Revit macro.
+Don't forget the trailing &#8220;;&#8221;, it means the end of the line and has to be placed after every instruction line in a Revit macro.

 Then, we write this: